SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/jenkins.md

 ## Configuring Multibranch Pipeline jobs

-With [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) and [above](https://www.sonarsource.com/plans-and-pricing/), you can analyze multiple branches and Pull Requests.
+Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and Pull Requests.
 The automatic configuration of branches and Pull Requests relies on environment variables available in Multibranch Pipeline jobs.
 These are set based on information exported by Jenkins plugins.

 For configuration examples, see the [SonarScanner for Jenkins](/analysis/scan/sonarscanner-for-jenkins/) documentation.